deniskokarev/uart_sw/README.md

 - 1 SOC: (2 <-> 3) (5 <-> 6)
 - 2 DBG: (2 <-> 1) (5 <-> 4)

+The device is based on STM32 microcontroller.
+DipTrace was used for hardware schematics and layout.
+CubeMX used for USB CDC application template generaion.
+CLion for the rest of firmware development.

 ---------------------
 ![Complete Device](./CompleteDevice.jpg "Complete Device")
 ---------------------